nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | [brackets] | Items in square brackets are optional.<p>E.g. update -n NAME [-ph PHONE] can be used as<p>`update -n Alice` or `update -n Alice -ph 12345678`|
 | `command` | The grey highlighting indicates that the word is a command to be entered by the user.|
 |[2.
 About](#2-about)| Text that are in blue and clickable link.
 These links will take you to specific sections of this User Guide or external website.|

+Table 1.
+Symbols and formats used in this User Guide.

 --------------------------------------------------------------------------------------------------------------------